yy1201/Ratemyprofessor-Research-by-Su-and-Yang/README.md

 # Ratemyprofessor-Research-by-Su-and-Yang
-The repository collects the data and code used to conduct the research
+The repository collects the data and codes used to conduct the research